What Is Vehicular Manslaughter in Texas?

 If a person causes someone else’s death because they did not know how dangerous their actions are, they may face criminal charges for criminally negligent homicide in Texas.
 While criminally negligent homicide charges are less severe than other manslaughter charges, it can be difficult to prove that you were not aware of the risks associated with your actions.
 For this reason, it is advisable to contact a skilled criminal defense attorney the help you prove the lack of knowledge.

-What is Intoxication Manslaughter in Texas?
+What Is Intoxication Manslaughter in Texas?

 If a driver who caused someone else’s death had alcohol or drugs in their system at the time of the deadly accident, they could be charged with intoxication manslaughter in Texas.